seshbot/seshbot.github.io/source/_posts/2015-05-05-an-introduction-to-opengl-getting-started.markdown

 _To set uniform values in an array_: you access the specific array element using standard C syntax.
 If the shader contains the code `float xs[10];` you can get the location of a particluar element of `xs` with `auto u_xs = glGetUniformLocation(my_program, "xs[0]")`.
 You can use this uniform location to either set a single element using `glUniform*()` or set a number of the elements using `glUniform*v()`.

+_Note:_ that you cannot apply offsets to the returned uniform location to access specific array elements - in the above example, I cannot call `glUniform1f(u_xs + 2, 1.)` as that could be the location of a totally different uniform.
+In this case you would either have to find the location of the element you want to access directly (in this case `glGetUniformLocation(my_program, "xs[2]")`) or set multiple elements (using `glUniform*v()`) in the array starting from the index we retrieved.

 ##### Sending vertex attribute data to the GPU
 An _attribute_ represents data related to the current vertex being processed.
 You specify where the GPU can find vertex data by calling the `glVertexAttribPointer*` functions for each vertex attribute in your vertex shader.
 This process is _very_ different to specifying uniforms!